Posted on December 31, 2011.

 UPDATE: Attorney General Cuccinelli has changed his mind.
 I respect his decision and his reasons for doing it.
 But I await a ruling or legal analysis that says this 10,000 signature requirement is constitutional.
 Why did three serious candidates: Bachmann, Huntsman and Santorum not even try to get on the VA ballot?
 Because it was too much for them to spend to get on one states’ ballot.
 That speaks to how onerous it is.
 I believe it must be corrected right away in the courts and in the legislature, too.

-Elwood "Sandy" Sanders is a Hanover attorney who is an Appellate Procedure Consultant for Lantagne Legal Printing and has written seven scholarly legal articles and was an adjunct at T. C. Williams School of Law.
+Elwood "Sandy" Sanders is a Hanover attorney who is an Appellate Procedure Consultant for Lantagne Legal Printing and has written ten scholarly legal articles.
+Sandy was also Virginia's first Appellate Defender and also helped bring curling in VA!
 (None of these titles imply any endorsement of Sanders’ views)